chichiwang/notes/languages/javascript/you-dont-know-js/02-scope-and-closures/06/README.md

 ```

 Unlike the earlier `hideTheCache()` example, the wrapping `( .. )` are not optional for a standalone IIFE - they are required (technically there are other syntactic methods to ensure that an IIFE is treated as a function expression by the JavaScript parser).

+#### Function Boundaries
+Using an IIFE to define scope can have unintended consequences, depending on the code around it.
+An IIFE's function boundary alters the behavior of certain statements/constructs.

+A `return` statement would change its meaning if an IIFE was wrapped around it.
+Non-arrow function IIFEs also change the binding of a `this` keyword.
+Statements like `break` and `continue` won't operate across an IIFE's boundary to control an outer loop or block.

+If scope needs to be wrapped around code that contains `return`, `this`, `break`, or `continue` an IIFE is not the best approach - in these cases it may be better to create scope with a block rather than a function.

 [▲ Return to Sections](#sections)